Exclusive with Pittsburgh’s own Emmy Award-Winning Comedian, Writer and Producer Ed Driscoll

 Here’s a story to answer that question.
 I worked with Norm Steinberg on a show with Bob Saget – Norm wrote Johnny Dangerously, contributed on Blazing Saddles and was the lead writer for the Crispy Show.
 He was a New York guy but went to law school in Pittsburgh.

 Norm told me back then that “You Pittsburgh guys work so hard.”
 I think that helps answer that.
 I think people from Pittsburgh are hard-working, earnest people.
 My now ex-wife noticed when we came back to Pittsburgh how friendly people from Pittsburgh were.
-I like life in Pittsburgh better than L.a. – versus the big city – but I wouldn’t trash big city life.
+I like life in Pittsburgh better than L.A. – versus the big city – but I wouldn’t trash big city life.
 It’s just big city, big problems.

 FacebooktwitterreddittumblrmailFacebooktwitterreddittumblrmail